Chroma-2D/Chroma/README.md

 Just watch the Issues page.
 Whenever I get an idea for a feature or someone suggests one I either throw it away or add it to project taskboards.

 **Are there any examples?**
 Might surprise you, there are some!
-For example [this guy](https://github.com/Hacktix) made a PICO-8 emulator called [CHROMA-8](https://github.com/Hacktix/CHROMA-8).
-That madlad also made an [audio synthesis library](https://github.com/Hacktix/ChromaSynth) and even a [gameboy emulator](https://github.com/Hacktix/ChromaBoy) - all utilizing Chroma!
+For example [this guy](https://github.com/Hacktix) made a CHIP-8 emulator called [CHROMA-8](https://github.com/Hacktix/CHROMA-8).
+That madlad also made an [audio synthesis library](https://github.com/Hacktix/ChromaSynth) and even a [GameBoy emulator](https://github.com/Hacktix/ChromaBoy) - all utilizing Chroma!
 Such dedication.
 Wow.

 Alternatively, you can check commit history for some API usage examples as well as a ghetto examples I create on my [personal blog](https://vddcore.eu/chroma-docs).